nadu-pitt/nadu-pitt.github.io/index.md

 ## News (Full list [here](./all_news))
 - 10/2025: We received [Pitt Cyber Accelerator Grants](https://www.cyber.pitt.edu/pcag) for our work on mitigating activity inference attacks in Virtual/Augmented Reality (VR/AR).
 - 10/2025: I gave an invited [talk](https://hcii.cmu.edu/news/event/2025/10/hcii-seminar-series-na-du) titled "Towards Situation-Aware and Trustworthy Technologies for Human-Agent Teaming" in CMU HCII seminar series.
-- 10/2025: We presented [paper](https://arxiv.org/pdf/2506.22494) on attention-guided explanation generation for complex driving scenarios in IROS 2025.
+- 10/2025: We presented a [paper](https://arxiv.org/pdf/2506.22494) on attention-guided explanation generation for complex driving scenarios in IROS 2025.
 Well done, Shihong!
 - 10/2025: We presented three papers at HFES 2025 on human-machine cooperation in mixed-traffic, privacy in VR/AR, and emotion regulation in human-robot interaction.
 Well done, Lesong, Yaohan, Yutong!
 - 09/2025: We published one [paper](https://www.sciencedirect.com/science/article/pii/S0001457525003422) on human-machine cooperation strategies in game-theoretic scenarios within mixed traffic in Accident Analysis & Prevention.
 Congratulations to Yutong, Shiqi, and Danneil!
-- 08/2025: We published one [paper](https://www.tandfonline.com/doi/abs/10.1080/10447318.2025.2546046) on modeling driver situational awareness in takeover scenarios using multimodal data and machine learning in International Journal of Human–Computer Interaction.
+- 08/2025: We published one [paper](https://www.tandfonline.com/doi/abs/10.1080/10447318.2025.2546046) on modeling driver situational awareness using multimodal machine learning in International Journal of Human–Computer Interaction.
 Congratulations to Lesong!
 - 06/2025: I received the [NSF CAREER Award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2442974&HistoricalAwards=false) to conduct research on team situational awareness and multi-human-multi-agent teams.
 Thanks for the support, NSF.
 - 04/2025: We have one full [paper](https://dl.acm.org/doi/10.1145/3706598.3714301) accepted by CHI 2025 on explainable AI and human-AI teaming during cyberattacks.
 Congratulations to Yaohan!
 See you in Yokohama.
 - 04/2025: We have one full [paper](https://ieeexplore.ieee.org/abstract/document/10980640) accepted by IEEE Transactions on Human-Machine Systems on explainable AI in automated vehicles.
 Congratulations to Yaohan and Lesong!